SMT-Friendly Formalization of the Solidity Memory Model: Background

 Solidity contracts are similar to classes in object-oriented programming.
 A contract can define any additional types needed, followed by the declaration of the \emph{state variables} and contract \emph{functions}, including an optional single \emph{constructor} function.
 The contract's state variables define the only persistent data that the contract instance stores on the blockchain.
 The constructor function is only used once, when a new contract instance is deployed to the blockchain.
 Other public contract functions can be invoked arbitrarily by external users through an Ethereum transaction that encodes the function call data and designates the contract instance as the recipient of the transaction.

 \begin{example} The contract \codeintext{DataStorage} in Figure~\ref{fig:ex_storage} defines a struct type \codeintext{Record}.
 Then it defines the contract storage as a single state variable \codeintext{records}.
 Finally three contract functions are defined \codeintext{append()}, \codeintext{isset()}, and \codeintext{get()}.
-Note that a constructor is not defined and, in this case, a default constructor is provided to initialize the contract state to default values. \end{example} Solidity supports further concepts from object-oriented programming, such as inheritance, function visibility, and overloading.
+Note that a constructor is not defined and, in this case, a default constructor is provided to initialize the contract state to default values. \end{example} Solidity supports further concepts from object-oriented programming, such as inheritance, function modifiers, and overloading (also covered by our implementation~\cite{vstte2019}).
 However, as these are not relevant for the formalization of the memory model we omit them to simplify our presentation.

 \paragraph{Types.}

 Solidity is statically typed and provides two classes of types: \emph{value} types and \emph{reference} types.
 Value types include elementary types such as addresses, integers, and Booleans that are always passed by value.
 Reference types, on the other hand, are passed by reference and include structs, arrays and mappings.
 A struct consists of a fixed number of members.
 An array is either fixed-size or dynamically-sized and besides the elements of the base type, it also includes a \codeintext{length} field holding the number of elements.
 A mapping is an associative array mapping keys to values.
 The important caveat is that the table does not actually store the keys so it is not possible to check if a key is defined in the map.